-- 1. Click Access and then go to Rules > Rules. - 2.
+- 1. In the PingAccess administrative console, click Access and go to Rules > Rules. - 2.
 Click + Add Rule. - 3.
-In the Name field, enter a unique name, up to 64 characters long.
+In the Name field, enter a unique name of up to 64 characters.

 - 4. In the Type list, select PingAuthorize Access Control. - 5.
 In the Third Party Service list, select your PingAuthorize service. - 6.
 In the Shared Secret field, enter the shared secret from PingAuthorize. - 7.
-Optional: To include access token data in the request to PingAuthorize, select the Include Identity Attributes check box.
+(Optional) To include access token data in the request to PingAuthorize, select the Include Identity Attributes checkbox.